mmeacham92/react-sports-game/README.md

 # A Simple ReactJS Sports Game!

-Choose between two of your favorite teams to see which has the better shot!
+Choose between two of your favorite teams to see which has the better field goal percentage!
+(#titanup, #chiefskingdom)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).